theogbrand/pytorch-prep/annotated_transformed.md

     - Every word has a **score** with respect to every other word in the sentence.
 (Hence *n-squared scores for a sentence of length n, and the quadratic problem*)
     - Note the difference in size of the embedding vector (usually 512) and the q/k/v vectors (usually 64)
     <img src="images/2025-10-10-15-13-12.png" alt="query-key-similarity" width="700">
-    - The result is a tensor of shape (batch, num_heads, seq_len_q, *seq_len_k*)
+    - (Why the softmax dim=-1?)
+The result of q @ k^T is a tensor of shape (batch, num_heads, seq_len_q, *seq_len_k*)
         - Queries represent "what context the word in question needs" and Keys represent "what context the word in question provides"
         - Hence we want a distribution of these "possible context words" summing to 1, and the softmax function, with dim=-1 enables this, normalizing all possible keys for each query (recall attention scores are calculated with respect to the word itself and the other words in the sentence)